 17 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.

 God wants to deliver all who are bound.
 Jesus can and will set you free if you ask Him.
-He has already done the work of taking thirty nine stripes upon His back for your healing.
+He has already done the work of taking thirty-nine stripes upon His back for your healing.
 Then He died and rose again for your deliverance from sin.
-Now its up to you.
+Now it is up to you.
 No matter what you are bound by, the blood of Jesus is strong enough to break every chain.
 Want deliverance?
 Get saved and filled with the Holy Ghost.
 You can even come to the same church that I attend for your deliverance.
 The headquarters church is located at 39727 LBJ in Dallas, TX.
 Can’t get to Dallas?
 We have several churches all over the country.
 Give us a call at 972 572-3448 and we will direct you to the one closest to you.
 Our pastor is Apostle H.L.
-Murray, Jr. and first lady is Lady Daniele Murray.
+Murray, Jr. and the First lady is Lady Daniele Murray.
 We love you in the Lord and look forward to seeing you.
 May God bless you.